Mohammad Bagher Ghalibaf: Mayor of Tehran

+Soleimani friendship

+Ghalibaf, who commanded the 5th Nasr Division and then the elite 25th Karbala Division of the IRGC in the Iran-Iraq War, developed a long friendship with the then up-and-coming commander of the 41st Tharallah Division, General Qasem Soleimani.
+In the words of Arash Azizi:

+During the war years, the commanders who had distinguished themselves most, had a regional base and a talent for organizing the men of their provinces for the national war effort.
+Three such men became close comrades and helped build a web of influence that strengthened their respective positions: Mohammad Baqer Qalibaf, Ahmad Kazemi, and Qassem Soleimani.
+When the war ended, they were respectively 27, 29, and 32 years old.
+They had respectively led IRGC divisions in Khorasan, Isfahan, and Kerman provinces, three of the biggest territorial units in the country which together accounted for much of the country’s population.

+In the 2013 Iranian presidential election Soleimani reportedly voted for Qalibaf, who represented IRGC veterans' interests, against moderate candidate Hassan Rouhani, who eventually won.

 Presidential campaigns

 2005 presidential election

 Ghalibaf was a candidate in the Iranian presidential election of 2005, and was being considered to be supported by some factions of the conservative alliance because of his popularity with both wings.
 However, in the final days before the election, the major support went to Mahmoud Ahmadinejad.
 Ghalibaf came fourth in the election.
 He made a populist appeal during the campaigns.

-On 13 October 2008, he announced his support for dialogue with the United States as suggested by President (then presidential candidate) Barack Obama.
+On 13 October 2008, he announced his support for dialogue with the United States as suggested by then-presidential candidate Barack Obama.
 According to Ghalibaf, "the world community, the Iranian society and the US society would benefit" from such talks.